julianobrasil/simplestaking/README.md

 also adopted a container-presentation architecture together with `OnPush` strategy.
 This combination is the best, in my opinion, to optimize the performance of the project.
 Also, I've used a Façade pattern whenever possible to encapsulate all the dependencies of the component in a single service.
-With this approach I also simplify the component testing as there is fewer things to mock injected into the component (in normal situations, you just inject the façade in the component).
+This approach also simplifies the component testing as there are fewer things to mock injected into the component (in normal situations, you just inject the façade in the component).

 # Virtual Scrolling